 - The council is composed of 20 to 25 members selected from alumni, parents and friends.
 The council meets annually on campus, and informally each fall in New York City.

 - Arts Council members each give an annual gift of $5,000 and serve for a two-year term.
 The Council’s combined gifts provide a collective pool of funds to support the School of Creative Arts through grants awarded each spring.

-- The faculty of the departments of fine arts, music and theater arts are invited to submit grant applications for support.
-The Council receives these applications in advance of the annual meeting.
+- Every year the faculty of the departments of fine arts, music and theater arts are invited to submit grant applications for support.
+The Council receives these applications in advance of the annual meeting in March.

 - At its annual meeting, the council decides how to allocate the Council’s funds.
 The Council’s decisions are shared with the provost for final approval.

-- During their campus visit, Council members meet with students and faculty, attend campus arts events and engage in conversation about the role of the arts in education.
+- During their campus visit, Council members meet with students, faculty and staff, attend campus arts events and engage in conversation about the role of the arts in education.

 Brandeis Arts Council Members

 Penny Pressman Bernstein '68